 About Dr Mark Hughes

-I have spent over 10 years working with all types of staff in all types of Third Sector organisation.
-Previously, I have worked with Indigenous Elders, politicians, civil servants, all tiers of staff in national and multinational private companies, academics and students.
+I have decades of experience working with all types of staff in all types of organisation.
+Previously, I have worked with Indigenous Elders, politicians, civil servants, all tiers of staff in national and multinational private companies and charities, academics and students.

-I have founded my own business and I Chair a small, but growing social enterprise.
+I have founded my own business and I have been Chair of a social enterprise.
 It is this breadth of experience that helps me relate to many issues mentees face.